 Clay For Kids

 Now in its 10th year, our program of clay workshops for upper primary school students, run by professional sculptor Stefan Damschke, has grown in popularity.
 As well as providing an art program meeting the requirements of the Victorian Curriculum, Clay For Kids offers activities of artistic excellence.
-During the holidays, Stefan offers Clay Masterclasses to small and supportive groups of talented students in a real artists' studio!

 Be inspired by Clay For Kids.
 View the mini-documentary.